OunMuhammads/8weeksqlchallenge/README.md

 ## Rank All The Things

-## Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.
+**Danny also requires further information about the ranking of customer products, but he purposely does not need the ranking for non-member purchases so he expects null ranking values for the records when customers are not yet part of the loyalty program.**

-	WITH customers_data AS (
+	WITH customers_CTE AS (
 	  SELECT
-	    sales.customer_id,
+	    s.customer_id,
-	    sales.order_date,
+	    s.order_date,
-	    menu.product_name,
+	    n.product_name,
-	    menu.price,
+	    m.price,
 	    CASE
-	      WHEN members.join_date > sales.order_date THEN 'N'
+	      WHEN m.join_date > s.order_date THEN 'N'
-	      WHEN members.join_date <= sales.order_date THEN 'Y'
+	      WHEN m.join_date <= s.order_date THEN 'Y'
 	      ELSE 'N' END AS member_status
-	  FROM dannys_diner.sales
+	  FROM sales as s
-	  LEFT JOIN dannys_diner.members
+	  LEFT JOIN members as m
-	    ON sales.customer_id = members.customer_id
+	    ON s.customer_id = m.customer_id
-	  INNER JOIN dannys_diner.menu
+	  INNER JOIN menu as n
-	    ON sales.product_id = menu.product_id
+	    ON s.product_id = n.product_id
 	)

 	SELECT